 If you’re looking for family days out in Berkshire which combines exploration, beautiful gardens and plenty to keep kids occupied then head to The Royal Landscape.

-To even claim to have explored a smidgen of this huge outdoor space, I would be lying… We have taken a turn around Virgina Lake itself a few times over the years but the area definitely deserves more of our attention.
+Comprising of thousands of acres of stunning natural parkland – The Savill Garden, The Valley Gardens and Virginia Water Lake make up The Royal landscape in the south-east corner of Windsor Great Park in Berkshire.
+To even claim to have explored a smidgen of this huge outdoor space, I would be lying… We have taken a turn around Virginia Lake itself a few times over the years but the area definitely deserves more of our attention.

 Once we had finished our veritable feast and the kids had tired of playing, monkey wanted to ride his balance bike, and we wanted to take a leisurely stroll in the direction of Virginia Lake.
-Little did we realised that the lake was in fact some distance away, and we actually only made it around the pond!
+Little did we realised that the lake was, in fact, some distance away, and we actually only made it around the pond!
 We even took our shoes off and leapt in for a paddle!
 Although we only realised after we dried off that we were prohibited from entering the water… whoops!
 Oh well, it was nice to dip our toes on such a warm day.
 No one seemed to mind.

 We barely even scratched the surface of The Royal Landscape; we didn’t make it to The Pavillion at the Lake; the Chinese fishing temple; or see the totem pole; or the blooming Valley Gardens with their rhododendron forest and sweeping valleys of flowers.
 The great thing is, there’s no excuse for us not to come back and take more time to explore this beautiful part of Berkshire.